-2019 had been a great year in the world of virtual reality, but 2020 looks to be even more interesting with a new premium VR headset from Valve looking to shake up the VR market.
+2019 was a great year in the world of virtual reality, but 2020 looks to be even more interesting with a new premium VR headset from Valve looking to shake up the VR market.
 Better yet, the price of VR headsets have begun to drop, making VR accessible to more people than ever before.

 The flip side is that there are now more VR headsets on the market than ever before, making it hard to choose one to buy.
 Don’t fret; we at Tech Advisor have used all of the popular VR headsets, and here’s where we tell you what to look out for when buying a headset, along with our recommendation of the best VR headsets on the market right now.

 The best virtual reality headset on the market right now is the Oculus Rift S; it boasts a range of improvements over the original and fixes most of the complaints without a price increase.
 The Rift S is comfortable, boasts high-end optics and offers inside-out tracking that completely eliminates the need for external sensors like those required by the HTC Vive.

 Like the original, the Rift S ships with two Oculus Touch controllers that lets you reach out and interact with the virtual world around you, enhancing the virtual experience tenfold.
 Our only complaint is that they’re powered by standard AA batteries, opposed to a built-in rechargeable battery.

 It’s not the perfect headset though; it doesn’t feature built-in headphones like the original, and the use of a single display instead of dual displays means it offers a fixed IPD of 63.5mm.
 That should be fine for most users, but those with wider IPDs may struggle to enjoy the experience on offer.

 Find out more in our Oculus Rift S review.

 The Vive Cosmos isn't the cheapest VR headset available to consumers.
 But, with a much higher resolution than the competition, the Vive Cosmos undoubtedly provides one of the most detailed virtual experiences available right now.